STUDIO OWNER: JENNY- Pole, Hoop, Silks & Dance

 “I love my Pole Family and am excited to continue growing as a teacher, dancer and performer in the pole dance industry”.

 Jess started pole as a student in 2013, progressing through the levels and seeing her strength and fitness improve dramatically.
 Jess was asked to join the faculty in 2014.
 She has competed and placed in many inhouse and state competitions in both solo and doubles divisions.
-Jess is a qualified international pole fitness instructor.

 Jess and her mum have competed as a doubles pair since 2013.
 They won first place at the Melton in house competition for three years running.
 In 2014, they competed at Shepparton in the Regional Pole Artistry Championships where they came in third.
 They then went on to compete at the Doubles Pole Championships in Sydney last year.